Wicket: the French costume with a strong English accent

 BonneGueule : Do you think that English aesthetics have a future?

-tropical greenhouse suit gray checks moccasins
+tropical greenhouse gray suit checkered loafers

 On the other hand, the technicality of fabrics brings us a lot and has evolved a lot in recent years.
-Wool blends (with linen, silk, cashmere, etc.) are becoming more and more common, as are water-repellent wools, etc. and these technical developments allow new uses.
+Mixed wools (with linen, silk, cashmere, etc.) are becoming more and more common, as are water-repellent wools, etc. and these technical developments allow new uses.
 We are also rediscovering traditional fabrics such as Solaro and tropical wool, which are highly technical and whose qualities are well known to costume enthusiasts.

 The final word

-I was particularly impressed by the non-slip strip to prevent the shirt from coming out of the pants and the weighted slits.
+I was particularly impressed by the non-slip strip to prevent the shirt from coming out of the pants and by the weighted slits.

 Jordan Maurin Jordan Maurin